Eligibility to Participate in the Michigan Medicaid Promoting Interoperability Program

 - Physician Assistants (PA) practicing in a PA-led Federally Qualified Health Center (FQHC) or a PA-led Rural Health Clinic (RHC)

 Eligibility and “Encounters”

-Eligibility for Medicaid EHR incentives is largely determined by several “encounter” calculations.
+Eligibility for incentive payments is largely determined by several “encounter” calculations.
 To do these calculations, we must first define terms:

 - Eligibility reporting period:

 - A continuous representative 90-day period during which the EP demonstrates that he or she has maintained adequate Medicaid-eligible patient volume.
 Encounters used for calculating eligibility must fall within this 90-day period.
 This 90-day period must be (a) within the 12 months preceding the date of EP registration/attestation or (b) within the previous calendar year (January 1st through December 31st).

 - An encounter occurs when a medical service is rendered to an individual on a date falling within the 90-day eligibility reporting period.
 Multiple claims for the same patient, on the same day, count as only one encounter.